Lao6tu/steam_game_recommender/README.md

 This dataset is up to date as of March 2025.\
 The shape of original dataset is  (88899, 47), which contains multiple data types such as text, image and numerical data.\
-I will implement deep embedding clustering model to reduce the dimensionality of dataset and extract meaningful features into a latent space to find the clusters and similarity of the games.
+I will implement a deep embedding clustering model to reduce the dimensionality of dataset and extract meaningful features into a representation using Auto-Encoder.
 ## Step 1: Data Preprocessing

 The dataset has: